In the simplest of terms, bankruptcy is the legal inability of any person or business to pay their debts.

-Remember, you are not alone
+You are not alone

-The first and most common way to file bankruptcy is called a “Chapter 7,” also known as a “Straight Bankruptcy”.
-Under a Chapter 7 bankruptcy most all of your debts are wiped out completely, but there are some debts that are NOT dischargeable, such as, alimony, child support, debts relating to alimony, certain taxes, debts arising out of a criminal or fraudulent transaction, and student loans that do not represent an undue hardship.
+The first and most common way to file for insolvency is called a “Chapter 7,” also known as a “Straight Bankruptcy”.
+Under a Chapter 7 most all of your debts are wiped out completely, but there are some debts that are NOT dischargeable, such as, alimony, child support, debts relating to alimony, certain taxes, debts arising out of a criminal or fraudulent transaction, and student loans that do not represent an undue hardship.

 Exemptions Allowed in Florida

-You are allowed to keep homestead property, which is usually your primary residence and it may sit on a 1/2 acre or less within a city and up to 160 adjacent acres in any municipality in Florida, and as long as you keep paying your mortgage, of course.
-REMEMBER, there are exceptions to everything and your situation may be different.
+You are allowed to keep homestead property, which is usually your primary residence, and it may sit on a 1/2 acre or less within a city and up to 160 adjacent acres in any municipality in Florida, and as long as you keep paying your mortgage, of course.
+Remember, there are exceptions to everything, and your situation may be different.

-If you moved to Florida before the 730 days (2 years) period then your exemptions will be restricted to those of the state where you lived the majority of the 180 day period (6 months) before the 730 day (2 years) period, if you were in between those time periods mentioned above, then the Federal exemptions apply.
+If you moved to Florida before the 730 days (2 years) period then your exemptions will be restricted to those of the state where you lived the majority of the 180-day period (6 months) before the 730-day (2 years) period, if you were in between those time periods mentioned above, then the Federal exemptions apply.

 If you lived in a Florida home within the last 1215 days (3 years, 4 months) then the equity (value of your home after deduction of all mortgages and equity loans) will be limited to $125,000.00.

-Other reasons why your homestead may be limited to $125,000.00 of equity are that you have been convicted of a felony for bankruptcy fraud, a criminal act or intentional act causing serious personal injuries or death to someone within five years prior to filing bankruptcy, violation of security law, or, if within the last ten years you made a fraudulent transfer of property or any asset to avoid losing it in bankruptcy; your homestead may be denied.
+Other reasons why your homestead may be limited to $125,000.00 of equity are that you have been convicted of a felony for bankruptcy fraud, a criminal act or intentional act causing serious personal injuries or death to someone within five years prior to filing for insolvency, violation of security law, or, if within the last ten years you made a fraudulent transfer of property or any asset to avoid losing it in bankruptcy; your homestead may be denied.

 Personal Property Allowed to Keep in Florida

 If you do not own a home, and do not claim a homestead, you will be allowed to keep $5,000.00 of personal property.
 If you file a joint bankruptcy, husband and wife together, and own a home and claim homestead, you will be able to keep $2,000.00 of personal property, and $2,000.00 of motor vehicles.

 The Means Test in Florida

 The new bankruptcy law requires the use of “The Means Test”.
 This test determines whether you have the ability or the “means” to pay any creditors back.
 The means test is done in our office and then reviewed by the U.S. Trustee’s Office.
 They decide if you have the means to pay any of the creditors listed in your bankruptcy.

-If you file bankruptcy as an individual, you may be exempt from “The Means Test” if your income for the last six months falls below the median income for 1 person in Palm Beach County.
+If you file as an individual, you may be exempt from “The Means Test” if your income for the last six months falls below the median income for 1 person in Palm Beach County.

 Should your income be above the median standard, we have to determine if, after you make the monthly payments to all of your secured creditor’s such as; an automobile loan, mortgage payments, boat loans, etc., child support, alimony, and/or everyday living expenses, within the Internal Revenue Service limits, that your remaining income is greater than 25% of your debts divided by 60 (which is the number of months in a five year repayment plan), or have an excess sum of $100.00 to $166.00 per month.
 This of course becomes extremely complex and is very time consuming.

 Credit Counseling Courses in Florida

 This requires approximately 1 hour of your time and generally costs $35.00, which you pay directly to the service provider.
 After your bankruptcy case is filed with the court, you will have to undergo an additional credit counseling course within 45 days of your Meeting of Creditors (court hearing), which will take approximately two hours and there will be another fee of $15.00, which you pay directly to the service provider.

 Chapter 13 Bankruptcy in Florida

-The second and (less common) bankruptcy filed is the Chapter 13 bankruptcy.
+The second and (less common) bankruptcy filed is the Chapter 13.
 This is a personal re-organization plan for bankruptcy.
 Under a Chapter 13 you have to pay back a portion of your debts over the next three to five years.

-If you have no other option but to file a Chapter 13 bankruptcy, you will then have a payment plan designed for you to pay a portion of your debts back over the next three to five years and may be as low as 10% of the amount owed.
-But, first the plan must be approved by the trustee, and if it is, you will have to make the monthly payments to the trustee, you can not miss any payments, or this could cause your bankruptcy to become dismissed.
+If you have no other option but to file a Chapter 13, you will then have a payment plan designed for you to pay a portion of your debts back over the next three to five years and may be as low as 10% of the amount owed.
+But first the plan must be approved by the trustee, and if it is, you will have to make the monthly payments to the trustee, you cannot miss any payments, or this could cause your bankruptcy to become dismissed.

 If this were your case, you would be able to catch up on all of the mortgage arrearages over the full length of your reorganization plan which will stop a mortgage foreclosure.
 In addition, you may eliminate some second mortgages or liens on your homestead.

 Your Credit Rating

 Bankruptcy does remain on your credit report up to ten years from the date of filing, but will wipe your existing slate clean, meaning, you will have no outstanding obligations with zero balances on your credit reports.

 Hearings for Bankruptcy

 Yes, unfortunately, hearings are involved for both Chapter 7 and Chapter 13 bankruptcies.
-Under a Chapter 7 bankruptcy, there is only one court hearing that you will be required to attend (called a 341 Meeting of Creditors), which is held 30 to 40 days after your bankruptcy case is filed.
+Under a Chapter 7, there is only one court hearing that you will be required to attend (called a 341 Meeting of Creditors), which is held 30 to 40 days after your case is filed.
 At that time, your creditors will have a chance to meet and ask you questions.

-Under a Chapter 13 bankruptcy filing, there are two court appearances.
+Under a Chapter 13 filing, there are two court appearances.
 The first is the Meeting of Creditors, similar to the Chapter 7 bankruptcy hearing and the second one is a Confirmation Hearing.
 However, you may not have to appear for your confirmation hearing.

 All Meetings of Creditors and hearings pertaining to bankruptcy are held at the Flagler Waterview Building, located at, 1515 North Flagler Drive, 8th Floor, West Palm Beach, Florida 33415.